 It all begins with the job post.
 Every time you apply for a job, you should follow these instructions.

-Read the job post to identify the management skills.
+Read the job post to identify the management skills that matter most to the employer.
 Copy the job post into a separate document and bold all of the relevant skills.

 Here’s what that looks like on an actual job description (management skills are in bold):